Facundo-Chiappero/translator/README.md

 This project has a configuration file for **Netlify**, which facilitates deployment on that specific host.
 If you want to use it on another hosting service or locally, some modifications must be made:

+- If you plan to use the project locally, you can delete the constant `HOST_BACKEND_URL` on line 9 of the `./src/utils/translation.js` file.

+- Otherwise, if you will use the project on a host, you should delete or comment out line 6 of that file and modify the value of the constant `HOST_BACKEND_URL` inside `./src/utils/constants.js`.

 - The `functions` folder and the `public/netlify.toml` file are configured to work specifically on **Netlify**.
 If you want to deploy it on another hosting service, please consult the documentation of that service to make the corresponding configurations.

 - To use the project **locally**, you must add a `.env.local` file in the project root and place the following: `VITE_BACKEND_URL=http://localhost:3001`.